geraldWilliam/Diver/README.md

 ### Accessibility

-Developing accessible applications is a broad topic but we can start to make a meaningful impact with only a basic understanding of the topic.
+Developing accessible applications is a broad topic but we need not be experts to start making a meaningful impact.

 For the essentials, review Apple‘s SwiftUI Accessibility Fundamentals: https://developer.apple.com/documentation/swiftui/accessibility-fundamentals